shamim2883/front-end-pm/readme.txt

 * Works through a Page rather than the dashboard.
 This is very helpful if you want to keep your users out of the Dashboard area!
 * Users can privately message one another
-* Threaded messages
+* Threaded messages/Individual message
-* BBCode in messages
 * Ability to embed things into messages like YouTube, Photobucket, Flickr, Wordpress TV, more.
-* Admins can create a page for "Front End PM" by one click (see Installation for more details).
-* Admins can send a public announcement for all users to see
+* Admins can send a public announcement for all users to see or to perticular role(s).
-* Admins can set the max amount of messages a user can keep in his/her box.
+* Admins can set the max amount of messages a user can keep in his/her box per role basis.
 This is helpful for keeping Database sizes down.
 * Admins can set how many messages to show per page in the message box.
 * Admins can set how many user to show per page in front end directory.
 * Admins can set will email be sent to all users when a new announcement is published or not.